Wrapped sheaves

-Now recall from Proposition \ref{shissh}, the presheaf $\Sh$ in $\PrRst$ of integer coefficient sheaves is itself a sheaf.
-Since a set can be recovered from its intersections with an open cover, the same argument shows that the assigement $U \mapsto \Sh_\Lambda(U)$ forms a sheaf $\Sh_\Lambda$ in $\PrRcs$.
-By Proposition \ref{clmbrad} and Proposition \ref{cs=st_o}, passing to left adjoints turns $\Sh_\Lambda$ to a cosheaf in $\PrLcs$, and taking compact objects further turns it to a cosheaf in $\st_\omega$.
-That is,
+Now recall from Proposition \ref{shissh}, the presheaf $\Sh$ in $\Cat$ of ($\cV$-valued) sheaves is itself a sheaf.
+Since a set can be recovered from its intersections with an open cover, the same argument shows that the assignment $U \mapsto \Sh_\Lambda(U)$ forms a sheaf $\Sh_\Lambda$ in $\Cat$ as well.
+In fact, since for an open inclusion $j: U \hookrightarrow M$, $j^* = j^!$ is a right adjoint, $\Sh_\Lambda$ forms a sheaf in $\PrRst = (\PrLst)^{op}$.
+By Proposition \ref{clmbrad} and Proposition \ref{cs=st}, passing to left adjoints turns $\Sh_\Lambda$ to a cosheaf in $\PrLcs$, and taking compact objects further turns it to a cosheaf in $\st$.